Now Accepting Applications Through April 20, 2018

 A completed application will include the following:

-- 1 Letter of Recommendation (see below for submission instructions)
+- 2 Letters of Recommendation (see below for submission instructions)

-- Why you are interested in the public service law
+- Why you are interested in public service law

-personal statement note: We welcome your reflections in your narrative upon your identity and background (i.e., culture/ethnicity, religion, socio-economic class, race, gender, sexual orientation, other…).
+personal statement note: This is our chance to get to know you and what you’re passionate about.
+We welcome your reflections upon your identity and background (i.e., culture/ethnicity, religion, socio-economic class, race, gender, sexual orientation, other…) in your narrative.